+- Our Investment in People

 - Ronald McDonald House Charities (RMHC)

 - Protecting and respecting human rights

 - Farmer livelihoods

 - Diversity and inclusion

 Our materiality approach will continue to evolve, making sure it reflects changes in our business as well as societal and environmental needs.
 Find out more about our engagement with stakeholders.